 - (1) The Planning Board shall consist of seven (7) members appointed by the Town Board.
 Members holding office for terms that do not expire at the end of a calendar year shall, upon the expiration of their term, hold office until the end of the calendar year and their successors shall then be appointed for terms which shall be seven (7) years. - (2) Successor Planning Board members shall be appointed for the term of seven (7) years from and after the expiration of the terms of their predecessors in office.
-If a vacancy shall occur otherwise than by expiration of term, the Town Board shall fill the seat for the remaining unexpired term of that member. - (3) An alternate member of the Planning Board may be appointed by the Town Board pursuant to New York State Town Law §271 (15) for purposes of substituting for a member in the event such member is unable to participate because of a conflict of interest.
+If a vacancy shall occur otherwise than by expiration of term, the Town Board shall fill the seat for it to fulfill the remaining unexpired term of that member. - (3) An alternate member of the Planning Board may be appointed by the Town Board pursuant to New York State Town Law §271 (15) to for purposes of substituting for a member in the event such member is unable to participate because of a conflict of interest substitute for a member in the event such member is unable to participate because of conflict of interest.
 Alternate members shall substitute for all meetings, actions, and decisions related to the project that triggered a member's conflict of interest.
 Alternate members shall be appointed by resolution of the Town Board, for terms established by the Town Board.
 The chairperson of the Planning Board may designate an alternate member to substitute and, when so designated, shall possess all the powers and responsibilities of such member of the Board.
 Such designation shall be entered into the minutes of the initial Planning Board meeting at which the substitution is made.
 All provisions of this section shall also apply to alternate members.